Monitoring Corruption and Overcoming the Collective Action Problem

 Presented at French Evolutionary Society for Human Sciences Annual Conference (with Torben Behmer).

-Recent corruption scholarship emphasizes that monitoring consistent with the principal-agent model mostly fails in the presence of systemic corruption.
-Yet incremental monitoring sometimes works.
-We explain why using a simple collective-action model with multiple equilibria and an assurance-game structure.
+Recent corruption scholarship emphasizes that monitoring consistent with the principal-agent model mostly fails under self-reinforcing corruption with non-benevolent principals.
+Yet incremental monitoring sometimes works in these challenging settings of systemic corruption.
+We explain why using a collective-action model with multiple equilibria and an assurance-game structure.
 It captures the limits of top-down supervision under systemic corruption while specifying the citizen-level payoffs, beliefs, and strategic reasoning that can sustain or shift equilibria.
 Instead of treating monitoring payoffs as monolithic, we separate them into process-level collective benefits and actor-level private benefits.
-Both can lower the threshold for taking costly action against corruption, but private benefits are more effective per unit because collective benefits also increase the payoff to free-riding.
+Without the need to eliminate the high-corruption equilibrium, our model shows that both types of monitoring benefits can lower the threshold for taking costly action against corruption.
+Nevertheless, private benefits are more effective per unit because collective benefits also increase the payoff to free-riding.
 Overall, our model enables collective-action accounts of corruption to better explain incremental change and heterogeneous outcomes, and our monitoring benefits distinction provides a policy design heuristic.
 [Draft Paper]